EduardoZepeda/coffee-bytes-hugo/content/posts/docker/como-escribir-un-archivo-docker-file/index.en.md

 - linux
 coverImage: images/how-to-create-docker-file-from-scratch.jpg
 date: '2020-10-09'
+seo_title: "How to Write a Dockerfile from Scratch"
-description: Write a dockerfile from scratch, learn the most basic keywords in a Dockerfile and learn the importance of the order of those instructions for cache and having a faster docker compilation process.
+description: Learn to create a Dockerfile from scratch, basic instructions, cache optimization and best practices for faster builds.
 keyword: basic docker commands
 keywords:
 - docker